Warrnambool Gem Show 2016

 represented as well as most clubs in the western half of the state.

-competition’ (it was 618).
-A lot of visitors appreciated the lunches provided by the hard working members in the
+was 618).
+A lot of visitors appreciated the lunches provided by the hard working members in the canteen.
+Great value

-next show in two years.
+in two years.
 That show will mark 50 years of operation by our club!
 Many visitors provided positive feedback

 regarding the show and the club has gained new members during the show.
-The funds raised by the
+The funds raised by the show will help

 Warrnambool Gem Show 2014